 Two tank, day dive:$120 – 170 USD

-Written by Phoebe Howlett who 4 years ago was diagnosed with an illnesses that made her so ill, they said she would never be able to recover to lead a normal life again.
+Written by Phoebe Howlett, who was diagnosed with an illness that made her so ill they said she would never be able to recover to lead a normal life again.
 However, she completely changed her lifestyle; diet, exercise, and attitude to life and with these changes came her recovery.
 She now want to show that everyone can make the most of their life, creating The Chance of Choice to do so.
 Follow her journey on Facebook.